marcuswangweihow/FBDD/Frag_to_lead/9N39/1ns_Preliminary Results/mdpocket_figures/README.md

 The MDpocket figures shown here are **preliminary** results for a 1ns production run of the pipeline for worklflow functionality illustration purposes.
  - High-density regions (dens isovalue 8, black meshes) and frequent occupancy (freq isovalue 0.5, gray meshes).

-Each representative snapshot was analyzed using MDpocket to generate:
+The representative snapshots were analyzed using MDpocket to generate:

  - Occupancy grids (freq_iso), highlighting frequently sampled pockets ie. “frequently visited” regions